Yuimyu/Yuimyu/README.md

 ### Hi there 👋

-*Hachinohe National College of Technology
+-Hachinohe National College of Technology
-*Mechanical System Design Course ,4th year
+-Mechanical System Design Course ,4th year
-*Robot Contest Club
+-Robot Contest Club

 <!--
 **Yuimyu/Yuimyu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.